tomoyasuzuki/AttractingContributors/README.md

 # List of Popular Programming Language
 - C++ : 1
   - Tomoya Suzuki: it can help us to write very fast programs.
+- Python : 1
+  - Yuya Yamada: it is easy to use and has an extensive library.